nextgis/docs_ngmobile/source/editing.rst

    :align: center
    :width: 6cm

-   Step of polygon creation in the layer.
+   Creating a polygon.

-In a result of new polygon creation on the map in a bottom toolbox of polygon edit, the button 1 will change the image from "tick" to "floppy".
-After pressing this button edits will be saved and form of attributes entry for the new geometry will open.
-This form looks this way: (see :numref:`ngmobile_input_form_attributes_pic`).
+After polygon is created button 1 will change from "tick" to "floppy".
+After pressing it edits will be saved and form to enter attributes for the new geometry will open: (see :numref:`ngmobile_input_form_attributes_pic`).

 Creating a multipoint
 ^^^^^^^^^^^^^^^^^^^^^

-To add multipoint into the vector layer go to the edit mode of multipoint layer (icon with pencil) and select button 3 in the edit of multipoint toolbox from the bottom of screen which is shown on :numref:`ngmobile_edit_multipoint_pic`.
+To add a multipoint to a vector layer select a multipoint layer (see :numref:`ngmobile_select_layer_dialogtch_pic`), start editing (icon with pencil) and select button 3 in the toolbar at the bottom of screen :numref:`ngmobile_edit_multipoint_pic`.

 .. figure:: _static/ngmobile_edit_multipoint.png
    :name: ngmobile_edit_multipoint_pic
    :align: center
    :width: 8cm

-   Toolbox of multipoint’s edit.
+   Multipoint editing toolbar.

-   The numbers indicate: 1 - finish edit mode; 2 - cancellation of edits; 3 - add new multipoint; 4 - add point to multipoint; 5 – delete multipoint; 6 - delete point from multipoint; 7 - move point to the center of screen; 8 - move point to the current location; 9 - edit attributes.
+   The numbers indicate: 1 - finish editing; 2 - cancel editing; 3 - add new multipoint; 4 - add point to multipoint; 5 – delete multipoint; 6 - delete point from multipoint; 7 - move point to the center of screen; 8 - move point to current location; 9 - edit attributes.

-To add multipoint geometry into the layer choose from layers tree point vector layer (see :numref:`ngmobile_select_layer_dialogtch_pic`).

-On the map in the center of screen the new multipoint will be created and highlighted by red and will have an arrow near (see :numref:`ngmobile_phase_of_the_multipoint_pic`).
+New multipoint will show up at the center on the map highlighted in red with an arrow icon (see :numref:`ngmobile_phase_of_the_multipoint_pic`).

 .. figure:: _static/phase_of_the_multipoint.png
    :name: ngmobile_phase_of_the_multipoint_pic
    :align: center
    :width: 6cm

-   Step of multipoint creation in the layer.
+   Creating a multipoint.

-While the new multipoint appears on the map in the bottom edit toolbox of multipoint geometry the button 1 will change its image from "tick" to "floppy" (see :numref:`ngmobile_toolbar_multi_pic`).
+When new multipoint appears button 1 at the bottom editing toolbar will change from "tick" to "floppy" (see :numref:`ngmobile_toolbar_multi_pic`).

 .. figure:: _static/toolbar_multi.png
    :name: ngmobile_toolbar_multi_pic
    :align: center
    :width: 6cm

-	Toolbox of edit on the step of multipoint creation and saving.
+	Multipoint editing and saving toolbar.

-By pressing the button 1 with a “floppy” icon created multipoint will be saved and entry form of attributes for new geometry will open (see :numref:`ngmobile_input_form_attributes_pic`).
+By pressing button 1 with a “floppy” icon new multipoint will be saved and attributes editing form for this geometry will open (see :numref:`ngmobile_input_form_attributes_pic`).

-Creating a Multiline
+Creating a multiline
 ^^^^^^^^^^^^^^^^^^^^

-To add multilinestring into the vector layer push the button 3 in the bottom toolbox of edit during the multilines edit mode (see :numref:`ngmobile_toolbar_multiline_pic`).
+To add multiline to a vector layer press button 3 on the bottom toolbar during editing (see :numref:`ngmobile_toolbar_multiline_pic`).

 .. figure:: _static/toolbar_multiline.png
    :name: ngmobile_toolbar_multiline_pic
    :align: center
    :width: 6cm

-   Toolbox of edit multilinestrings.
+   Multiline editing toolbar.

-The numbers indicate: 1 - finish edit mode; 2 - cancellation of edits; 3 - add new multilinestring; 4 - add line; 5 - delete multilinestring; 5 - delete vertex to the center of screen; 6 - delete line; 7 - edit attributes.
+The numbers indicate: 1 - finish editing; 2 - cancel editing; 3 - add new multilines; 4 - add new line; 5 - delete multiline; 6 - delete line; 7 - edit attributes.

 To create a layer on multilinestring select the vector layer from the layers tree and add the line geometry (see :numref:`ngmobile_select_layer_dialogtch_pic`)

-On the map in the center of screen the new multiline geometry will be created.
-One of the vertices of multiline, which can be moved all round the layer on the map will be highlighted by red and have arrow near (see :numref:`ngmobile_creating_multiline_pic`).
+New multiline will show up in the center of the map.
+One of the vertices of multiline will be highlighted in red and will have an arrow icon (see :numref:`ngmobile_creating_multiline_pic`).

 .. figure:: _static/creating_multiline.png
    :name: ngmobile_creating_multiline_pic
    :align: center
    :width: 6cm

-   Step of multilinestring creation in the layer.
+   Creating a multiline.

-When new multiline appears on the map in the bottom edit toolbox for line geometry button 1 changes its image from "tick" to "floppy" (see :numref:`ngmobile_toolbar_multiline1_pic`).
+After new multiline appears button 1 on the bottom editing toolbar changes from "tick" to "floppy" (see :numref:`ngmobile_toolbar_multiline1_pic`).

 .. figure:: _static/toolbar_multiline1.png
    :name: ngmobile_toolbar_multiline1_pic
    :align: center
    :width: 6cm

-   Edit toolbox on the step of multilinestring creation and saving.
+   Mulitline editing and saving toolbar.

-By pressing the button 1 with a “floppy” icon created multiline will be saved and entry form of attributes for new geometry will open.
-Form of attributes entry for new multilinestring looks this way (see :numref:`ngmobile_input_form_attributes_pic`).
+By pressing button 1 with a “floppy” icon created multiline will be saved and attributes editing form will open (see :numref:`ngmobile_input_form_attributes_pic`).

 Creating a multipolygon
 ^^^^^^^^^^^^^^^^^^^^^^^^